-With congregations, we manage two partnership houses: Our Saviour’s and Disciples House.
-We’ve also recently embarked on a partnership with the City of Ferndale, offering what has become our fourth home, Ferndale House, for families needing shelter in that city.
-Another model includes the eight Interfaith Homes under the ownership of Interfaith Coalition: a fourplex, a single-family home called Little House and a triplex called Our House in Ferndale.
-Soon we will launch Family Promise, yet another model in providing short-term housing.
+We manage three partnership houses belonging to congregations: Our Saviour’s and Disciples House in Bellingham, and Grace House in Blaine.
+We’ve also embarked on a partnership with the City of Ferndale, offering two additional transitional homes, Ferndale House, for families needing shelter in that city.
+Another model includes eight Interfaith Homes under the ownership of Interfaith Coalition: A fourplex, a single-family home called Little House and a triplex called Our House in Ferndale.

 Interfaith housing is the first step on a family’s path to starting over.